2021: dossier

 4. TEAM

-CO-CREATION, TEXT, PERFORMANCE Cole Lewis (Canada)
+CO-CREATION, DATA CURATION, PERFORMANCE Cole Lewis

-CO-CREATION, PROGRAMMING, PERFORMANCE Patrick Blenkarn (Canada)
+CO-CREATION, PROGRAMMING, PERFORMANCE Patrick Blenkarn

-LIGHTING DESIGN Itai Erdal (Canada)
+LIGHTING DESIGN Itai Erdal

-TECHNICAL DIRECTION Alex Grozdanis (Canada)
+TECHNICAL DIRECTION Alex Grozdanis

-Co-produced by Guilty by Association and The Elbow Theatre
+Produced by Guilty by Association

 Guilty by Association (GbA) shifts our process with each new project as we conspire with an ever-expanding network of collaborators from far-out disciplines to faraway places.
 Led by Co-Artistic Directors, Cole Lewis + Patrick Blenkarn, together we seek to expand what theatre can do, devising work from design ideas, exploring modes of storytelling, and scheming to fuse media to the stage.